Professional Negligence compensation

 The Letter of Settlement will contain proposals for settlement.
 Your professional negligence solicitors will asses at this point if any of the proposals are worth taking to pursue compensation.

-Your Professional Negligence Claim – The Need For A Specialist Solicitor
+Your Professional Negligence Solicitor – The Need For A Specialist

 What ever the negligence behaviour, from accountant negligence to surveyor negligence, the litigation process for this type of claim can be, as any other legal process, lengthy and tricky – and you really need a solicitor who specialises in professional negligence compensation.
 There are not that many of them.